alper/nix-shorts/posts/install-packages-from-files.md

 ## From a file of a single derivation expression

 Remember that every Nix source file is an expression.
-You can build and install packages from a file that is a derivation value.
+You can build and install packages from a file that is a derivation value (see [your first derivation](your-first-derivation.md)).

 ### `test.txt`

 ```
-hello, i am test
+Hello, I am a test.
 ```

 ### `value.nix`